 Vehlinggo, based in Brooklyn, was founded in 2014 in New York, NY.
-The articles focus generally on deeper interviews and reviews centered on film and television scores (real and imagined); synth-pop; synthwave; and other forms of electronic music, such as disco, Italo Disco, boogie, house, and techno.
+The articles focus generally on deeper interviews and reviews centered on film and television scores (real and imagined), with some detours into electronic music such as synth-pop, house, disco, and techno.

-Vehlinggo launched on the principle of covering everything related to the Drive soundtrack — be it those artists directly involved or those in their extended family.
+Vehlinggo launched on the principle of covering everything related to the Drive soundtrack — be it those musicians directly involved or those in their extended family.
 This includes members of the Valerie Collective and Italians Do It Better, in addition to film composers.
 Interview subjects have included Johnny Jewel, Electric Youth, College, and Cliff Martinez, along with composers such as Mac Quayle and Greg Tripi, who both assisted Martinez on Drive and many other scores.

 About the Vehlinggo Team

 Vehlinggo is the creation of longtime journalist and writer Aaron Vehling.
-He serves as Vehlinggo’s editor-in-chief, publisher, senior writer, and podcaster.
+He serves as Vehlinggo’s editor-in-chief, publisher, senior writer, and (previously) podcaster.
 Dread Central has referred to Aaron as a “synth historian” and Drive record label Lakeshore Records has coined him “everyone’s favorite synth writer” and a “Drive soundtrack expert.”
 Alexander Burkart — creator of logos for College, Anoraak, and Electric Youth, among others — made the cool Vehlinggo logo.

 Vehlinggo showcases music that Aaron and his contributor team like and that they think others should hear.
 Regardless of whether he’s the writer of a given piece or someone else is, this is music that you’d likely find in his music collection.
 In that way, this is more of a recommendation site.
 We typically aren’t going to write about a release just to trash it.

-Other regular contributors to Vehlinggoland include Andrew B. White of Diamond Field (writer, photographer, and designer); Abigail Gordon of Bunny X (live events and creative consulting); Kent “Von” Hertzog (audio engineering consultation); Alex Karlinsky of Highway Superstar (curation consulting and projects consulting) and Pat “Misty Vales” Vehling (writing and DJ mixes).
-There is also a host of freelance writers and others who’ve contributed to this site: Chris Webster, Jeff Treppel, Dan Haigh (of GUNSHIP), Private Agenda, Michael Oakley, Fredrick Royster, Jerry Smith, James Mann, and Justin Weems.
+Contributors to Vehlinggoland have included Andrew B. White of Diamond Field (writer, photographer, and designer); Abigail Gordon of Bunny X (live events and creative consulting); Kent “Von” Hertzog (audio engineering consultation); Alex Karlinsky of Highway Superstar (curation consulting and projects consulting) and Pat “Misty Vales” Vehling (writing and DJ mixes).
+There is also a host of freelance writers and others who’ve contributed to this site: Graham Reznick, Ben Lovett, Chris Webster, Jeff Treppel, Dan Haigh (of GUNSHIP), Private Agenda, Michael Oakley, Fredrick Royster, Jerry Smith, James Mann, and Justin Weems.

 Vehlinggo Celebrated 5 Years in November 2019 with a Massive Compilation